Tapering: Maximizing the Remaining Weeks of Training Before Your Marathon

 Please see the important information below for the remaining time until your marathon.
 Included is some general advice for your training and your overall approach for the remaining time and for all levels of fitness.
 This is followed by a few thoughts listed as “Specific Training Advice” for our beginning, intermediate, and advanced marathoners, with suggestions that combine with your uniquely-tailored marathon plan.

-General Advice on Training and Information for the Remaining Weeks Until Your Marathon
+General Training Advice for the Remaining Weeks Until Your Marathon

 - Cut back on your mileage gradually.
 Starting three weeks before your event, reduce to roughly 70 percent of the average weekly mileage of your previous build-up period.
 During the second week drop down again to about 60 percent, and the week before your race run even less—down to about 40 percent, depending on your level of fitness.
 For our beginning marathoners: Please make sure to drop below 40 percent of the mileage of your previous build-up period during your last week before the marathon.